 Genetic Counseling for Breast Cancer

-The Cancer Genetics Program is a collaborative effort between Northwestern Medicine and Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
-This program provides risk assessment, surveillance and management recommendations for individuals and families at increased risk for developing cancer because of their personal or family history.
+The Cancer Genetics Program is a combined effort between Northwestern Medicine and Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+This program provides risk assessment and management recommendations for people at increased risk for developing cancer due to their personal or family history.

-Genetic counseling helps you understand your personal and family risk for cancer, particularly breast cancer.
-Since genetic testing frequently reveals that there is no specific genetic explanation for cancer patterns in a particular family, genetic counseling is also extremely helpful in understanding the meaning of a test result that does not show any mutations.
+Genetic counseling can help you understand your personal and family risk for cancer, especially breast cancer.
+Since genetic testing often shows that there is no specific genetic explanation for cancer patterns in a particular family, genetic counseling is also helpful in understanding the meaning of a test result that does not show any mutations.

 Two gene mutations, BRCA1 and BRCA2, put people at higher risk of breast cancer:

-- These mutations also result in an increased risk of breast cancer in men, particularly the BRCA2 gene, with a lifetime risk that is close to 10%.
+• These mutations also result in an increased risk of breast cancer in men, particularly the BRCA2 gene, with a lifetime risk near 10%.

 It’s important to note that some people who have BRCA1 or BRCA2 gene mutations never get any type of cancer.

 A blood test can determine whether you carry the BRCA1 or BRCA2 gene.
-Deciding what to do with that information, however, can be difficult.
+Deciding what to do with that information, however, can be tough.
 Northwestern Medicine genetic counselors can help you make choices that are right for you.
-If you are concerned about breast cancer history in your family, consider talking with your primary care physician about a referral to a genetic counselor.